 Half Day Trips Outside Dublin if You Don’t Want to Drive

-The towns of Bray and Howth are both accessible via the DART (Dublin Area Rapid Transit) commuter rail.
+The lovely seaside towns of Bray and Howth are both accessible via the DART (Dublin Area Rapid Transit) commuter rail.
 You can reach the Wicklow Mountains via bus to enjoy a great view of Dublin and the surrounding coast.
-Glendalough is also fantastic for a day trip and Saint Kevin’s Bus can take you there to enjoy the picturesque lakes and historic medieval ruins at your leisure.
+Glendalough is also fantastic for a day trip.
+Saint Kevin’s Bus offers service to enjoy the picturesque lakes and historic medieval ruins of Glendalough at your leisure.

 Galway & the Cliffs of Moher: Day 3

 Galway is like a miniature version of Dublin.
 A coastal town with some wonderful Irish pubs and restaurants.
 It’s fantastic for a stroll and to spend the night before heading to the most visited place in Ireland, the dramatic Cliffs of Moher.
 You may also want to consider visiting the picturesque Aran Islands from Galway too.
 Swing by McDonagh’s in Galway (pictured below) for delicious Galway Bay oysters and other tasty seafood.